op7ic/Cloud-Investigate/README.md

 # Purpose

 This project contains a set of **Terraform** and **Ansible** scripts for AWS and Azure to create a rapid deployment forensic system.
-The goal of this project is to provide red/blue teams, developers and IT teams with the ability to deploy a quick pre-configured Windows-based server to perform basic forensic investigation on various artifacts with minimal overhead, in cloud so it can be easily created and removed after investigation is concluded.
+The goal of this project is to provide blue teams, developers and IT teams with the ability to deploy a quick pre-configured Windows-based server to perform basic forensic investigation on various artifacts with minimal overhead.
+The system can be safely deleted after investigation is concluded.

 ---
 # Use cases

 * Rapid forensic investigation of a VMDK or triage images which can be downloaded directly onto the VM
-* Basic analysis of malware samples on a throwaway system
+* Basic analysis of malware and memory samples on a throwaway system
-* Memory analysis of captured system

 ---
 # Tools included